Login

 Summary

 Royal Ascot runs Tuesday to Saturday in mid-June.
-Each day carries at least one Group 1 and the Royal Procession arrives at 2pm, but the shape of each day is different.
-Wednesday is the form student's day.
-Thursday is Ladies' Day, photographically the loudest.
-Saturday closes loudest of all.
+Every day carries at least one Group 1 and the Royal Procession arrives at 2pm, but no two days feel the same.
+Wednesday is the form student's day; Thursday is Ladies' Day, the loudest for the cameras; Saturday closes loudest of all.

 Tuesday, the opener